drweissbrot/cs-hud/readme.md

 ### Why would I use this?
 Counter-Strike's in-game spectator HUD isn't designed for video.
 In a stream you can't, for example, just press Tab when you want to know how many kills someone has.
-Since CS2 it doesn't even show player names!
+In the early days of CS2, it didn't even show player names!
 Custom HUDs like this one are designed for video: They show you everything, are more readable on a big TV, and just look a bit nicer than the game.

 Why would you use this HUD specificially?
 It's pretty easy to use, easy to extend and customize to your needs, and free.